 Recognizing Proper Solder Flow

-* A small, even fillet appears at the joint edge
+* A small, even fillet is visible at the joint edge

 Cooling and Testing Your Soldered Joints